claudiodgl/DyNetVis/README.md

 using a graph library called jgraphx, that provides functionalities for graph visualization and interaction using Java language.

+# Software Documentation

-# Check readme.pdf for the Software Documentation.
+Check the file readme.pdf for the software documentation.